jslno/node-zugferd/README.md

 > By default this package only provides support for the CII-Syntax

 > [!TIP]
-> You can also create your own Profiles.
+> You can also define your own Profiles.

 If you encounter invalid or missing fields, feel free to open a new [Issue](https://github.com/jslno/node-zugferd/issues) or [Pull Request](https://github.com/jslno/node-zugferd/pulls).